Karaburun-Sazan Marine Park

-Karaburun-Sazan Marine Park (Parku Detar Karaburun-Sazan) is a marine park in the Vlorë County of southwestern Albania.
+Karaburun-Sazan Marine Park (Parku Detar Karaburun-Sazan) is a national marine park in the Vlorë County of southwestern Albania.
 The marine park encompasses over 125.70 km2 and comprises the boundaries of both the Peninsula of Karaburun and the Island of Sazan.
 It is home to a vast array of landforms, including mountains, caves, islands, depressions, bays, cliffs, canyons and rocky coasts, all contributing to an exceptionally considerable biological diversity.
 The marine park has been identified as an Important Bird and Plant Area, because it supports immense bird and plant species.
 Containing ecosystems and habitats that are specific to the Mediterranean Basin, the convention of Barcelona has classified the marine park as a Specially Protected Areas of Mediterranean Importance.